 This MSc is for optometrists.
 It enables you to continue your development and accumulation of knowledge and expertise relating to ocular healthcare and vision science during your professional career.

-The MSc in Clinical Optometry has an international reputation for quality and is at the forefront of continuing education in clinical optometry - you will acquire cutting-edge skills and knowledge form leading UK experts in a dynamic learning environment.
+The MSc in Clinical Optometry has an international reputation for quality and is at the forefront of continuing education in clinical optometry.
+As a result, you will acquire cutting-edge skills and knowledge from leading UK experts in a dynamic learning environment.

 The General Optical Council accredits the following modules:

 Students completing the final examination must be qualified for at least two years.
 Find out more.

 The College of Optometrists accredits the following modules in providing the Professional Certificate:

 - Low Vision

 If your first language is not English, the following qualifications will meet the English language requirement for entry to a postgraduate course of study: